 The company also has conventional natural gas assets as well as international and offshore oil exploration and production holdings.
 In addition to its production, refining, and marketing operations across Canada (and in Colorado) the company has exploration assets in Libya, Norway, Syria, and the UK.

 The company has four refineries (in Alberta, Ontario, Quebec, and Colorado -- 460,000 barrels of combined capacity per day) and a network of 1,460 Petro-Canada retail gas stations.

-Oil sands, which hold deposits of heavy bitumen, make up nearly a third of Canada's oil production and Suncor Engery's long term business focus is developing synthetic oil from its oil sands holdings in Alberta.
-Suncor Energy plans to produce 1 million barrels per day of oil equivalent from its oil sands holdings by 2020.
+Oil sands, which hold deposits of heavy bitumen, make up nearly a third of Canada's oil production and Suncor's long term business focus is developing synthetic oil from its oil sands holdings in Alberta.
+Suncor plans to produce 1 million barrels per day of oil equivalent from its oil sands holdings by 2020.

 To focus on its growth markets and to pay down debt, in 2013 the company agreed to sell its conventional natural gas business in Western Canada to a Centrica and Qatar Petroleum partnership for $1 billion.

 To further develop its oil sands assets, in 2010 the company formed a strategic alliance with TOTAL.
 As part of the deal, France-based TOTAL paid Suncor Energy about $1.7 billion to acquire 19% of Suncor Energy's 60% interest in the Fort Hills mining project and a 49% stake in the Voyageur Upgrader project near Fort McMurray.
 Suncor Energy acquired about 37% of TOTAL's stake in the Joslyn project.